jerryngm/Anycubic-Photon-NanoDLP-Upgrade/README.md

 (Optional as NanoDLP can be controlled fully via its web interface)
  - [2.8 Inch](https://s.click.aliexpress.com/e/_AMSOIS) (Anycubic Photon comes with 2.8 inch so I assume this would fit the slot)
  - Any other Nextion screen size support up to 7' (E.g. 3.5, 5.0, etc.)

+Some of the link above is affiliated links from Aliexpress, when possible please order from those links as it would allow me to offset some cost of ordering wrong parts.
+Thank you 🥰